Camera

 ignoreList: Objects

-An array of Instances that, along with their descendants, are to be ignored.
+An array of Instances that should be ignored, along with their descendants.

 Returns